moabukar/tech-vault/README.md

 - TCP vs UDP
 - What is DNS and how does it work?
 - What is TLS?
+- What are CIDR ranges?
+- What is ingress and egress traffic?
+- What is a switch vs a hub?
+- What is a switch vs a router?
+- What is HTTPS vs Websockets?
+- Explain how a 3 way handshake works?

 Advanced:

 - When I type google.com into the browser, what actually happens? (go into as much detail as you can)
 - I can't reach a website, how can I troubleshoot? (use deep Linux + networking knowledge )
 - Can you break down the OSI model and what does it signify?
 - How does mTLS work and compare it to TLS?

 ### :small_blue_diamond: Git